Where are the best German Christmas markets?

 Cologne Christmas market

-Held in the centre surrounding an enormous Christmas tree with the cathedral forming a magnificent backdrop, the Weihnachtsmarkt am Dom has a maze of stores selling traditional fare.
+Held in the city centre surrounding an enormous Christmas tree with the cathedral forming a magnificent backdrop, the Weihnachtsmarkt am Dom has a maze of stores selling traditional fare.

 Another must visit market in Cologne is The House Elves’ Winter Fairytale Christmas Market, which pays tribute to the local legend of the Heinzelmännchen.
 Again, the market is filled with stalls all split into tiny alleys which are great to wander through, glühwein in hand and admire all the extra details.